Algae-Tools/.github/profile/README.md

-# 🌱 algae's game art toolkit
+# 🌱 algae's game art tools

 hello, welcome.

 i'm aden `aka algae`, a university student currently studying to become a technical artist.

-algae's game art toolkit is an collection of open-source game art tools for engines and DCC's, created by me.
+algae's game art tools are a collection of open-source game art tools for engines and DCC's, created by me.

 these tools are free for use by the public, i hope you find them useful.